-10. (1) Every candidate, election officer, clerk, candidate's, agent or other person in attendance at a polling station during the counting of the votes shall maintain and aid in maintaining the secrecy of the voting, and no candidate, officer, clerk, candidate's agent or other person shall-

-- (a) at the polling station, interfere with, or attempt to interfere with, a voter when marking the ballot paper, or otherwise attempt to obtain information with respect to the candidate for whom any voter is about to vote or has voted; - (b) at the counting of the votes, attempt to ascertain the number on the counterfoil of any ballot paper; - (c) at any time, communicate any information with respect to the manner in which any ballot paper has been marked in his or her presence in the polling station; - (d) at any time or place, directly or indirectly, induce or endeavour to induce any voter to show his or her ballot paper after he or she has marked it, so as to make known to any person the name of the candidate for or against whom the voter has cast his or her vote; - (e) at a polling station, induce or endeavour to induce any voter to vote for a person other than the person of his or her choice;
+- (1) Every candidate, election officer, clerk, candidate's agent or other person in attendance at a polling station during the counting of the votes shall maintain and aid in maintaining the secrecy of the voting, and no candidate, officer, clerk, candidate's agent or other person shall- - (a) at the polling station, interfere with, or attempt to interfere with, a voter when marking the ballot paper, or otherwise attempt to obtain information with respect to the candidate for whom any voter is about to vote or has voted; - (b) at the counting of the votes, attempt to ascertain the number on the counterfoil of any ballot paper; - (c) at any time, communicate any information with respect to the manner in which any ballot paper has been marked in his or her presence in the polling station; - (d) at any time or place, directly or indirectly, induce or endeavour to induce any voter to show his or her ballot paper after he or she has marked it, so as to make known to any person the name of the candidate for or against whom the voter has cast his or her vote; - (e) at a polling station, induce or endeavour to induce any voter to vote for a person other than the person of his or her choice; - (f) at any time, communicate to any person any information obtained at a polling station with respect to the candidate for whom any voter at the polling station is about to vote or has voted; or - (g) at the counting of the votes, attempt to obtain any information or communicate any information obtained at the counting with respect to the candidate for whom any vote is given in any particular ballot paper. - (2) A candidate, election officer, candidate's agent or other person on duty at the polling station shall not, except for a purpose authorised by law, communicate to any person any information as to- - (a) the name of the voter who has or has not applied for a ballot paper or voted at a polling station; or

-Secrecy required of election officers and others.

-- (f) at any time, communicate to any person any information obtained at a polling station with respect to the candidate for whom any voter at the polling station is about to vote or has voted; or - (g) at the counting of the votes, attempt to obtain any information or communicate any information obtained at the counting with respect to the candidate for whom any vote is given in any particular ballot paper.

-(2) No candidate, election officer, candidate's agent or other person on duty at the polling station shall, except for a purpose authorised by law, communicate to any person any information as to-

-- (a) the name of the voter who has or has not applied for a ballot paper or voted at a polling station; or - (b) the number on the voters' register of the voter who has or has not applied for a ballot paper or voted at a polling station.

-(3) A person who has undertaken under section 38 of this Act to assist a blind, illiterate or other voter with disability to vote, shall not communicate at any time to another person information as to the candidate for whom the assisted voter intends to vote or has voted, or as to the number, if any, on the ballot paper given for the use of that voter.

-(4) A person shall, before assuming the duties of election officer take and subscribe the oath in Form EO specified in the Second Schedule to this Act.

-(5) Any person who contravenes subsection (1), (2) or (3) commits an offence and is liable on conviction to a fine not exceeding five currency points or imprisonment not exceeding six months or both.

-(6) Any election officer who, contrary to the oath taken under subsection (4) of this section reveals to any person any matter that has come to his or her knowledge or notice as a result of his or her appointment, commits an offence and is liable to a fine not exceeding ten currency points or imprisonment not exceeding six months or both.
+- (b) the number on the voters' register of the voter who has or has not applied for a ballot paper or voted at a polling station. - (3) A person who has undertaken under section 37 to assist a blind, illiterate or other voter with disability to vote, shall not communicate at any time to another person information as to the candidate for whom the assisted voter intends to vote or has voted, or as to the number, if any, on the ballot paper given for the use of that voter. - (4) A person shall, before assuming the duties of election officer take and subscribe the oath in Form EO specified in the Second Schedule to this Act. - (5) A person who contravenes subsection (1), (2) or (3) commits an offence and is liable on conviction to a fine not exceeding twenty four currency points or imprisonment not exceeding one year or both. - (6) An election officer who, without lawful authority reveals to any person any matter that has come to his or her knowledge or notice as a result of his or her appointment, commits an offence and is liable to a fine not exceeding twenty four currency points or imprisonment not exceeding one year or both.

-PART V-DISTRICT WOMEN REPRESENTATIVES AND SPECIAL INTEREST GROUPS.

-11. (1) As required by paragraph (b) of clause (1) of article 78 of the Constitution, there shall be one woman representative in Parliament for every district.

-(2) There shall be the following representatives of special interest groups in Parliament for the purposes of paragraph (c) of clause (1) of article 78 of the constitution-

-- (a) for the Uganda Peoples Defence Forces there shall be ten representatives; - (b) for workers there shall be five representatives; - (c) for the youth there shall be five representatives; and - (d) for persons with disabilities, there shall be five representatives, at least one of whom shall be a woman.

-(3) The following provisions shall apply to district women representatives and special interest groups referred to in subsection (2)-
+Part V - District, city women representatives and special interest groups

-- (a) in the case of the election of district women representatives- - (i) the election shall be by secret ballot; - (ii) the election shall be by an electoral college comprising- - (aa) all members of Village ecutive Committees in the District

-District women representati ves and special interest groups.